 Also, I admit stories about time travelers are not my favorites — so that aspect of this book was a bit over-the top for me.
 I suspect others will react much more favorably and playfully to it than I did.
 Still, I recommend the book overall.
 It turns out to be quite a lively snapshot of contemporary New York City.

-You may be interested in my review of another book by Casey McQuiston: Red, White & Royal Blue
+You may be interested in my reviews of other books by Casey McQuiston: